VexFoundation/betting-system-old/README.md

 <br />

+## 2. Interact with the contract via the frontend
+When not signed in, one can only view the current matches.
+Once the user signs in with a wallet then they can choose to bet on a match by selecting a team and an amount in NEAR to bet.

 ## 2. Interact with the contract via the CLI

 Check the dev account the contract is deployed on